-Yentyl Williams Founder & President
+Yentyl Williams Founder & Director

-Yentyl Williams, a dual national of the UK and Trinidad and Tobago, is a PhD Researcher on EU affairs with Africa, the Caribbean and the Pacific (ACP) countries at Ghent University, and Founder and President of the ACP Young Professionals Network (ACP YPN).
+Yentyl Williams, a dual national of the UK and Trinidad and Tobago, is a PhD Researcher on EU affairs with Africa, the Caribbean and the Pacific (ACP) countries at the University of Bristol (Law School), and Founder and President of the ACP Young Professionals Network (ACP YPN).
 Yentyl has several years of work experience on EU relations with the African, Caribbean and Pacific (ACP) group of states, in both the public (European Commission, CTA, European Economic and Social Committee (EESC)) and private sector (consulting).
 In 2015, Yentyl was appointed Expert to the EESC for the Green Paper on ‘The Future of the EU’s relations with the ACP group and the successor to the Cotonou Partnership Agreement’.
 She has been researching the EU-ACP Economic Partnership Agreements since 2011 and has numerous publications on the topic.
 In December 2014, Yentyl founded ACP YPN to advocate that the EU and ACP countries utilise Article 26 of the legally binding Cotonou Partnership Agreement on ‘youth issues’.

 Dana Schurman ACP YPN Digital inclusion expert